Incoverse/IRIS/README.md

 ## Information for the members of the Development Team

+The ``/admin`` commands will only be visible to users with the permission "Manage Messages".
+Keep this in mind when testing.
 ### Setup
 1. Make sure you have Node.JS (latest) installed.
 2. Open CMD/Terminal